PradeepLoganathan/pradeepl-blog/content/blog/platform-engineering-with-spotify-backstage/index.md

   - platforms
 categories:
   - platformengineering
-summary: Backstage is an open source platform for building Internal developer platforms.
+summary: Backstage is an open source tool for building Internal developer portals.
 It improves the overall developer experience by delivering the core features of a developer portal, such as Software Catalogs, templates, and documentation.
 ShowToc: true
 TocOpen: true
 images:
   - backstage-cover.png
 cover:
     image: "backstage-cover.png"
-    alt: "Platform engineering with Backstage"
+    alt: "Building Internal Developer Portals Using Backstage"
-    caption: "Platform engineering with Backstage"
+    caption: "Building Internal Developer Portals Using Backstage"
     relative: false # To use relative path for cover image, used in hugo Page-bundles

 ---

-## Internal Developer Platforms (IDP)
+## Internal Developer Portals (IDP)

-An Internal Developer Platform (IDP) is a set of self-service tools, processes and services that help accelerate development velocity and reduce time to market.
+An Internal Developer Portal (IDP) is a set of self-service tools, processes and services that help accelerate development velocity and reduce time to market.
 An IDP provides a standardized way for development teams to configure and deploy applications and application infrastructure.
 It is a self-service layer allowing developers to self-serve infrastructure requirements without having to worry about container orchestration, storage provisioning etc. IDPs support a range of infrastructure and hosting options such as public cloud, private cloud and on-premises environments.
 Development teams can self-serve infrastructure provisioning, application deployment or create new services thus reducing the load on platform teams.
 IDPs streamline infrastructure decisions and integrate with existing build and deploy pipelines while providing role-based access control to developers without the need for working through a wall of YAML files.

 For example, a developer creating a new microservice would start by creating a repository in SCM.
 They would then raise a ticket to add the necessary collaborators to the repo and provide them with the right access.
 They would then raise one or more tickets to create a Kubernetes cluster, storage, a database, CI/CD pipelines, configure DNS etc. An IDP can automate this process and make it frictionless.
 It would also remove key person dependencies and improve developer UX.